IKOR-GmbH/sip-framework/docs-snapshot/test-kit.md

 test-case-definitions:
 - TITLE: "Title of individual test"
   WHEN-execute:
-    endpoint: "id of connector under test"
+    connectorId: "id of connector under test"
     with:
-      body: "Content that will be send as request body to the adapter endpoint (plain text, JSON String)"
+      body: "Content that will be send as request body to the adapter inbound connector (plain text, JSON String)"
       headers:
         header-key: "Value of the header"
         another-header-key: "Another value"
   WITH-mocks:
-  - endpoint: "id of connector that should be mocked"
+  - connectorId: "id of connector that should be mocked"
     returning:
       body: "Response message that real endpoint is expected to return"
       headers:
         header-key: "Value of the header"
   THEN-expect:
-  - endpoint: "id of connector under test" # matches endpoint under test defined in when phase
+  - connectorId: "id of connector under test" # matches connectorId under test defined in when phase
     having:
       body: "Regex expression (java) which will be compered to the reponse of the test"
       headers:
         header-key: "Regex expression (java) which will be compered to the value of this header key"
-  - endpoint: "id of connector that is mocked" # matches endpoint with defined or default mocked behavior
+  - connectorId: "id of connector that is mocked" # matches connectorId with defined or default mocked behavior
     having:
-      body: "Regex expression (java) which will be compered to the request which arrived on the endpoint"
+      body: "Regex expression (java) which will be compered to the request which arrived on the connector"
       headers:
-        header-key: "Regex expression (java) which will be compered to the header key value from request which arrived on the endpoint"
+        header-key: "Regex expression (java) which will be compered to the header key value from request which arrived on the connector"
 ```

 Location of the TestCaseDefinition file can be provided to the Test Kit by setting the